12. A Brother in Awe, Olympics, Barometers, Sendoffs

 Gulfport Daily Herald, May 22, 1933

-As for the plane lingo she uses, wingovers look like a plane doing a flip, up and over, loop-de-loop.
+As for the plane lingo she uses, wingovers look like a plane doing a flip.
 A sideslip is where the plane moves a little sideways while also moving forward to help with alignment.
 A dead stick landing is when a plane is forced to land because of mechanical issues.

-The planes, the Aeronca, Eaglerock, and Waco are all aircraft of the era and also worth a Google search.
+The planes, the Aeronca, Eaglerock, and Waco are all aircraft of the era.

 Here are some other items included with the flight information.